 Frank Walters was on the Central Coast Office’s first install, and now he can proudly say that he “placed the first of nine million panels at Topaz Solar Farm,” a 550 MW solar project under construction on the northwestern corner of the Carrisa Plains.Read the story

-GRID Alternatives Central Coast leads teams of volunteers and job trainees to install solar electric systems for low-income families in the Central Coast area from Santa Barbara to Santa Cruz, providing families with needed savings and giving Central Coast workers hands-on experience to help them find jobs in the green-tech economy.
+GRID Alternatives Central Coast leads teams of volunteers and job trainees to install solar electric systems for low-income families from Santa Barbara County to Santa Cruz County, providing families with needed savings and giving Central Coast workers hands-on experience to help them find jobs in the green-tech economy.
+Since 2010, we have installed 400 solar arrays, saved families $9 million, prevented 30,000 tons of greenhouse gases, and trained more than 1,100 people who donated more than 21,000 volunteer hours.

 Central Coast NewsSee all news